alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 ## IT Health Check (ITHC)

 The IT Health Check (ITHC) forms part of the formal Accreditation.
-In essense it is a penetration test carried out by a CESG approved supplier (specifically a CHECK certified individual).
+In essence it is a penetration test carried out by a CESG approved supplier (specifically a CHECK certified individual).
 Read the guide about penetration and vulnerability testing for more details.

 ## Ongoing